GroupProject2020/Ovito/doc/python/introduction/examples.rst

 ==================================

 .. warning::
-   This section of manual is out of date!
+   This section of the manual is out of date!
 It was not updated yet to reflect the changes made in the current development version of OVITO.

 This page provides a collection of example scripts: